stat-lab/MOPline/README.md

 |Gene  |Gene annotation GFF3 file   |Homo_sapiens.GRCh37.87.gff3.gz|[Ensembl](https://asia.ensembl.org/index.html)|step-5
 |Rindex|Reference fasta index       |hs37.fa.fai                   |samtools faidx|steps-1,2

-#### For data unavailable at the public sites
+### For data unavailable at the public sites

-Even if Gap, STR, SegDup, Cen files are not available, MOPline can be executed at any steps.
+Gap bed and STR file can be custom created, But MOPline can be executed at any step, even if Gap, STR, SegDup, or Cen file is not specified.

 **Gap bed:** A gap bed file can be created using scripts/gap_fasta_to_bed.pl in this package.
 ```
 gap_fasta_to_bed.pl [input genome.fasta] [minimum length of gap, default: 1000 (bp)] > [output bed]
 ```
 **STR (SimpleRepeat) file:** STR/SimpleRepeat file can be created using the [TRF](https://github.com/Benson-Genomics-Lab/TRF) and scripts/convert_TRF_data_to_simpleRepeat.pl.
-(TRF run)
+#### TRF run
 ```
 trf409.linux64 [input genome.fasta] 2 7 7 80 10 50 500 -d -l 1
 ```
-(Convert TRF data to UCSC SimpleRepeat format)
+#### Convert TRF data to UCSC SimpleRepeat format
 ```
 convert_TRF_data_to_simpleRepeat.pl [TRF output *.data file] > [output SimpleRepeat-like file]
 ```